-A candidate for graduation must have completed the required work of any course (including Military Science and Physical Training), and have a total of at least 192 academic credits and twelve military credits.
+A candidate for graduation must have completed the required work of any course, and have a total of at least 192 academic credits and six credits in Physical Education.
+Twelve credits in Military Science are further required of men.
 Points equal in number to credits earned are required.

 All requests for substitution must be made before the beginning of the spring term of the senior year.
 The final eligibility list for graduation will be made out two weeks after the opening of the spring term.